MustafaPinjari/Mini-word-pad/README.md

 ---

-Thank you for using the Online Text Editor!
+Thank you for using the Mini-word-pad!
 If you have any questions or feedback, feel free to open an issue on the [GitHub repository](https://github.com/MustafaPinjari/Mini-word-pad).